learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 In the previous lesson, we revisited the default Rails MVC structure, and at the end, an ERB file was rendered.
 Rails, however, can render multiple types of content.
-In this code-along, we're going to take a look at a few of the options, as well as explore the use of `respond_to` while continuing to expand on the our bird watching application.
+In this lesson, we're going to look at some of the content types most useful to us as we build a Rails API.

 To follow along, run `rails db:migrate` and `rails db:seed` to set up your database and example data.